 - Car’s Market Value and Depreciation Rate

 You can also check out our car reviews as a place to start.
-But always remember to base your research on your needs and wants in a car.
+But always remember to base your research on your needs and wants when buying a car.

 Mistake 4: Love at First Sight

-Have you ever set your eye on a car and thought, that is the car I want?
-Without even knowing anything about the car, you automatically want to own it just because you like how it looks (or how you’ll look driving it).
-But, what good would a two-seater car be when you have a growing family, or what good is an SUV if it is just going to be a burden on your finances.
-Before you buy a car, always base it back to your needs, as performance, looks, color, and others can always be added on later.
+Have you ever set your eyes on a car and thought, that’s the car I want, even without knowing anything about it?
+Sure, it looks stunning and you might look good driving it, but what good would a two-seater car be when you have a growing family, or what good is an SUV if it’s just going to be a burden on your finances.
+Before you buy a car, always base it back to your needs, as you can always upgrade your car when you have the funds later on.

 Mistake 6: Not Test Driving the Car

-Before you jump to buy the car, opt to test drive it first.
+Before you jump to buy the car, be sure to test drive it first.
 Test driving the actual car would allow you to test, examine and identify the overall quality of the car.

-You are also advised to test two or more cars that are similar in year, model, and make as they can vary in ride quality, performance, cabin noise, as well as options, among others.
+If possible, you should also test two or more cars that are similar in year, model, and make as they can vary in ride quality, performance, cabin noise, as well as options, among others.
+Whether you’re test driving a new car or a second-hand one at a used car dealership, pay attention to how it drives, sounds, and smells as you drive it.
+Anything unusual might mean that the car has some issues.

 When you buy a car, your overall budget should include more than the price of the car and what its monthly payment would be.
-You should also include costs like interest rates, additional warranties, emergency services, petrol fees, yearly road tax, and insurance to your overall budget to get how much you should spend on your first car purchase.
+You should also include costs like interest rates, additional warranties, maintenance costs, emergency services, petrol fees, yearly road tax, and insurance to your overall budget to get how much you would spend on your car throughout your ownership.
+Whether you’re buying your first car or have owned several before, this is a crucial step to avoid any financial disasters.

-First-time car buyers are often attracted by longer financing terms because of its lower monthly payments, or zero-down-payment offers.
-However, be wary as these offers would just tie you down to higher interest rates.
-Though a longer loan term lowers down your monthly loan payments, it indirectly increases the overall cost that needs to be paid.
+Buyers, especially first-time car buyers are often attracted by longer car financing terms because of its lower monthly payments or zero-down-payment offers.
+However, and this applies to both used and new cars in Malaysia, be wary as these offers would tie you down to a higher interest amount.
+Though a longer loan term lowers your monthly loan payments, it indirectly increases the overall cost that needs to be paid.

-For example, Ali bought a used car for RM100,000.
-Ali then takes a loan with a three percent interest rate and a 10 percent down-payment (RM10,000).
+For example, Ali buys a used car on finance for RM100,000.
+He takes a loan with a three percent interest rate and a 10 percent down-payment (RM10,000).
 Here is a breakdown of how much Ali would have to pay if he took a five-year versus a nine-year loan repayment period.

 |Loan Repayment Period||